Extensions-lab/shipper-tms-help/timeslots.md

 ### 4. Delivery Scheduling

-- In Delivery Orders, use the assist edit functionality on "Scheduled Date and Time" fields
+- In Transport Orders, use the assist edit functionality on "Scheduled Date and Time" fields
 - Select from available time slots based on the assigned Time Slot Profile

 The system automatically calculates estimated arrival times considering transportation duration.